LoKKeR96/microservice-example/README.md

 Similar to repositories, services should always be described through an interface.
 So you could mock it during tests.
 They live inside the `service`-directory.

 * **Logging**: Responsible for logic-based logging.
-Should log faulty actions (retrieving not existing entities, try accessing data without permission)
+Should log faulty actions (retrieving not existing entities, try accessing data without permission).

 * **Errors**: Errors should be non-technical and suited for the end-user.
-Not to much technical details, no sensible informations.
+Not too much technical details, no sensitive informations.

 ### Persistence